Reviewed by: Jonathan Geralds, PT, DPT, OCS

 “Part of being a healthy person is identifying modifiable factors that make life harder and doing something about it,” says Dr. Geralds.
 “If workplace conditions are causing a problem, a person can seek accommodation or, if possible, a new job.
 Lack of social interaction has a profound impact on pain.
 Something as simple as five social interactions a day can improve someone’s pain presentation.
 And then there are the more complicated aspects of cognitive behavioral therapy that require cognitive restructuring, and that’s where my colleague in social work is critical to helping managing patients’ pain.”

 When it comes down to it, it’s the team that sets UT Health Austin apart.

 “We are not a multidisciplinary clinic, we’re an interdisciplinary clinic, and that changes everything,” says Dr. Geralds.
 “In a multidisciplinary clinic, a group of providers cross-refer to each other, so you see a physician, they refer you to a physical therapist, and the collaboration ends there.
 In an interdisciplinary clinic a physical therapist, clinical social worker, psychiatrist, pharmacist and physicians all work in the same office and constantly communicate about improving patients’ care, so care is so much more comprehensive than sending off a physical therapy report card to your physician every six weeks.”

-In the words of Philburn, patients who seek treatment for comprehensive pain tend to walk in through the medical front door.
-But along the way, they may find that there’s much more contributing to their pain than meets the eye, and our comprehensive pain management team is here to find a collaborative solution.
+Patients who seek treatment for comprehensive pain tend to walk in through the medical front door.
+But along the way, they may find that there’s much more contributing to their pain than meets the eye, and our team is here to find a collaborative solution.
 If you or a loved one are struggling with chronic pain, call 1-833-UT-CARES to make an appointment.